People powered maps: Geovisualisierung im Zeitalter der Globalisierung

 (click for larger version)

-The map has been created as a little odd piece of map art to tease my talk at the DGfK‘s (German Cartographic Society) colloquium at the University of Applied Sciences in Karlsruhe today (update: a German summary can be found here).
+The map has been presented first at my talk for the DGfK‘s (German Cartographic Society) colloquium at the University of Applied Sciences in Karlsruhe (a German summary can be found here).
+In 2013 it has been published as a E&P A feature (see here).

 As it was all about visualisation (and maps, of course), I used the Prezi presentation tool to visualise this talk.
 Here it is: